Edmund Peacham: Biography

-On 21 January 1614-15 Bacon wrote to James that he was 'exceedingly grieved that your majesty should be so much troubled with this matter of Peacham, whose raging devil seemeth to be turned into a dumb devil.'
+On 21 January 1615 Bacon wrote to James that he was 'exceedingly grieved that your majesty should be so much troubled with this matter of Peacham, whose raging devil seemeth to be turned into a dumb devil.'
 The council, to satisfy the king's wishes, determined to bring the prisoner to trial on a charge of high treason; but doubt was entertained whether the offence was legally entitled to that description.
 Bacon undertook to consult the judges separately on the point before the indictment was drawn up.
 The king approved the suggestion.
 Bacon was confident that by private persuasion he could obtain from the bench a unanimous decision in favour of the council's contention.
 His anticipations were realised except in the case of Coke, who protested against 'such particular and auricular taking of opinions,' and further asserted that unless a written attack on the king 'disabled his title' no charge of treason could be based upon it.
 The arrangements for Peacham's trial were not interrupted by Coke's want of compliance; but Peacham, perceiving that his trial meant his death, resorted to desperately dishonest expedients in order to interpose delay.
 He declared that Sir John Sydenham, brother-in-law of Paulet, the patron of his living, had suggested to him the objectionable words.
-Sydenham and Paulet were summoned before the council, and Peacham was re-examined; but, although Peacham continued to give mysterious hints that he was abetted by persons of influence, no evidence on the point was adduced, and Peacham fell back on a denial of the authorship of the incriminating papers (10 March 1614–15).
+Sydenham and Paulet were summoned before the council, and Peacham was re-examined; although Peacham continued to give mysterious hints that he was abetted by persons of influence, no evidence on the point was adduced, and Peacham fell back on a denial of the authorship of the incriminating papers (10 March 1615).
 They were by a namesake, 'a divine, a scholar, and a traveller,' who dwelt 'sometimes at Hounslow as a minister,' who had visited Hinton St. George, and had left some manuscripts in the rectory study.
 Peacham was apparently referring at random to the contemporary writer, Henry Peacham.

-In July Peacham was sent to Taunton to stand his trial.
+In July, Peacham was sent to Taunton to stand his trial.
 On 7 August 1615 he was arraigned at the assizes before Sir Christopher Tanfield and Serjeant Montagu.
 Sir Randal Crewe, the king's Serjeant, and Sir Henry Yelverton, solicitor-general, came from London to conduct the case (Yonge, Diary, Camd.
 Soc.)
 'Seven knights were taken from the bench to be of the jury.'
 Peacham defended himself 'very simply, but obstinately and doggedly enough.'
 He was, however, found guilty and condemned to death.
 No efforts seem to have been made to carry out the sentence.
 On 31 August he was examined anew, and, while admitting that he wrote the sermon, declared that he had no intention of publishing or preaching it.
-For seven months he lingered in the gaol at Taunton.
+For seven months he lingered in the jail at Taunton.
 On 27 March 1616 Chamberlain wrote to Carleton: 'Peacham, the condemned minister, is dead in the jail at Taunton, where, they say, he left behind him a most wicked and desperate writing, worse than that he was convicted for.'